Francisco Onate - prints and biography

 Francisco Onate

-Francisco Rodríguez Oñate (1940–2019) was a distinguished Mexican post-war and contemporary artist whose career extended over several decades throughout Mexico, the United States, and Latin America.
-Born in Michoacán, he received his education at the Escuela Popular de Bellas Artes at the University of Michoacán, where he studied under esteemed artists such as Alfredo Zalce, Roberto Martínez, and Javier Arévalo
+Francisco Rodríguez Oñate (1940–2019) was a distinguished Mexican post-war and contemporary artist whose career spanned more than five decades across Mexico, the United States, and Latin America.
+Born in Michoacán, he pursued formal studies at the Escuela Popular de Bellas Artes at the University of Michoacán, where he trained under prominent Mexican artists including Alfredo Zalce, Roberto Martínez, and Javier Arévalo.
+These formative years instilled in him both a strong technical foundation and a deep commitment to the visual traditions of his country.